THEFB199/UniYear3-E-ProjectDocs/README.md

 - Rubbish Sorting  - RGB Bin Detection Completed
 - Crab Detection   - Draws box and identifies colour (Ok Reliability) - No path tracking implemented
 - Mapping          - Global Mapping - Collection of non-working code (Overhead Camera)
-                   - TriTrack Local Mapping - Map Generated using RGBD and Xbox Kinect
+                   - TriTrack Local Mapping - Map Generated using RGBD and Xbox Kinect as a test
 - Pathing          - Not Implemented - Need a MAP - Will use ROS and possibly A* with a weighted decision tree
 - Seagull Detection- Rudimentary audio detection by searching for features extracted for sample sound data
                    - Plan to alert the operators using telemetry User interface on ROS machine